MichaelFrazzy/NewsScraper/README.md

 # NewsScraper - Scrape any newspaper automatically

-Below is the README and credits for the original boilerplate used for initial testing, the script has been reworked and expanded.
-So far added extensive logging, AI integration support, optimization changes, and a focus on crypto news sources and their eventual summarization/preparation.
+Below is the README and credits for the original boilerplate used for initial testing, the script has since been reworked and greatly expanded.
+Added so far: extensive logging & error handling, AI integration support, optimization changes, removal of paywalled content, and a focus on crypto news sources and their eventual summarization/preparation.
 The below README will be reworked for a production repo once additional testing is completed.
-As a result of the new focus, the NewsPaper.json file has also been modified versus the directions shown below, though all links should work in this format.
+As a result of the new focus, the NewsPaper.json file has also been modified versus the directions shown below, though all links and RSS feeds should work in this format.

 This is a python script for automatically scraping the most recent articles from any news site.